I am a historian of international conflict. Much of my research focuses on understanding the enemy. Some of my other research interests include:

 - Islam in Europe

-Zachary Shore's work stands at the intersection of history, decision making, and policy.
-Through four books and numerous articles he has asked how leaders make decisions about their enemies and how this in turn affects international conflict.
+My work explores a single question: how can we make better decisions to foster peace?
+Through four books and numerous articles I have asked how leaders make decisions about their enemies and how this in turn affects international conflict.
 The overarching aim is to develop a history of judgment in foreign affairs.
-His hope is that this work will not only advance our understanding of particular historical periods but will also provide some guidance to contemporary decision makers.
+My hope is that this work will not only advance our understanding of particular historical periods but will also provide some guidance to contemporary decision makers.

 - Harvard University, Postdoctoral Fellow, 2000.